 Safety and security

-Street crime occurs, particularly in Riga, including bag snatching, pickpocketing, mugging and petty theft.
-Airports, train stations, the Central Market, parks, routes to major hotels and the Old Town are prime locations for pickpockets.
-Pickpockets usually operate in small groups.
+Street crime, including bag snatching, pickpocketing and muggings occur, particularly in Riga.
+Travellers are targeted in Old Riga Town.
+Central train and bus stations, the Central Market, parks and routes to major hotels are prime locations for pickpockets.
+They usually operate in small groups.